preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/publish-the-approval-workflow/index.rst

 Approved or Rejected
 *********************
 If the process is approved for publication, it’s now available for readers.
-You, the author, will receive an e-mail stating that.
+You, the author, will receive an email stating that.

 If it’s rejected, there’s some changes the approver would like you to do.
-You will receive an e-mail stating that the process was rejected and a message from the approver.
+You will receive an email stating that the process was rejected and a message from the approver.
 After changes has been made, you start a new Approval Workflow the same way as before.

 Cancel an Approval workflow
 *****************************